Doctoral Thesis Submission Post-Examination Procedures

 Purpose

-To specify the procedures that must be satisfied, post successful examination, in order for the requirements for the award of a doctoral degree at the University of Auckland to be met.
+To specify the procedures that apply with regard to the submission of theses post examination for the award of a doctoral degree at the University of Auckland.

 Procedures

-1. Where the decision of the Board of Graduate Studies (or delegate) is that a doctoral degree not be awarded, the work submitted for examination is not permitted to be held in the University library or digital repository and is not eligible for submission under these procedures.
+1. Where the decision of the Board of Graduate Studies (or delegate) is that no degree be awarded, the work submitted for examination is not permitted to be held in the University library or digital repository and is not eligible for submission under these procedures.

-2. Subject to clause 1, all documentation submitted for examination (other than as part of the coursework component of named doctorates) must be submitted in digital form to ResearchSpace via (normally via Wahapū) within one month of the final version being approved, post examination, pursuant to the Doctoral Examination Procedures and, where applicable, the DocFA Submission and Examination Procedures (“final submission”).
+3. Where the decision of the Board of Graduate Studies is that the doctoral degree be awarded, all documentation submitted for examination (other than as part of the coursework component of named doctorates) must be submitted in digital form to ResearchSpace within one month of the final version being approved (post examination) pursuant to the Doctoral Examination Procedures and (where applicable) the DocFA Submission and Examination Procedures.

-3. A candidate may apply (normally via Wahapū) at the time of final submission, to embargo the examined work, normally for a maximum of two years, if it contains confidential and sensitive material that would:
+4. A candidate may apply, at the time of final submission, to embargo the examined work, normally for a maximum of two years, if it contains confidential and sensitive material that would:

 and/or